 - 1. Assist with carcass contest and award program as needed - 2.
 Assist the Livestock Committee with after fair evaluation.
 Your input is valuable for the continued success and improvement of the 4-H/FFA Livestock Division. - 3.
 Complete "Policy Change Request Forms" as needed and submit by the deadline to the Extension Office. - 4.
-If you have completed your 4th year assist with the recruitment of a new superintendent that you will train at your 5th fair.
+If you have completed your 2nd year of your first term, notify the Extension Office if you are willing to serve a second term.
+If not, assist with the recruitment of a new superintendent that you will train at your third fair.
+If it is your 5th year of your second term, assist with the recruitment of your replacement that you will train at your 6th fair.